ashangit/probes/Readme.md

 #TODO
 - add bench method with https://doc.rust-lang.org/1.4.0/book/benchmark-tests.html
 - add tick for test based on config
-- add node and cluster name to reported metrics
 - manage failure and error code in response + completely failed for unknown issue?
 - migrate to hyper or axum
 - update doc